honerlaw/serverless-inversify-util/README.md

 ```

 ## Generator
 The generator is the core of `serverless-inversify-util`.
-It gathers all of the metadata, converts the metadata into a serverless.yml file, generates a handler.js file which maps all of the service handler's to the serverless.yml config, and finally moves all of the necessary files into a folder which is ready to be deployed using `serverless deploy`.
+It gathers all of the metadata, converts the metadata into a serverless.yml file, generates a handler.js file which maps all of the service handler's to the serverless.yml config, and finally packs all of the files using webpack which are ready to be deployed using `serverless deploy`.

-The generator can be extended or used in your own script to allow custom variations of script generation.
+The generator can be extended or be used in your own script to allow custom variations of script generation.
 This may be useful to add automatic deployment for each service or to even build multiple services.

 The best way to understand how the generator works is to simply take a look at the `execute` method in [generator.ts](typescript/lib/script/generator.ts).